morganwu277/code_snippets/video.md

-# help you to compress a video using webm format
+# convert a video to webm format

 ```bash